Jenil-Desai/BSc-IT-Study-Journey/Semester-1/C-Language/ANJALI INFOCOM INDIA/Readme.md

 # Anjali Infocom India Shopping Experience

-The program simulates a shopping experience for Anjali Infocom India.
-This program is designed to run in Turbo C++.
-Users can navigate through various product categories and make purchases.
-The program involves a simple authentication system, multiple product categories such as smartphones, televisions, laptops, and printers, as well as a luxury pass option for additional benefits.
+This code snippet is a program for an online shopping experience.
+It allows users to select different categories of products, such as smartphones, televisions, laptops, and printers.
+Users can choose a specific product within each category and enter the quantity they want to purchase.
+The program calculates the total amount based on the selected products and quantities, applies discounts for certain products, and adds taxes.
+Finally, it displays the billing details to the user.

 ## Table of Contents